authelia/authelia/docs/content/integration/deployment/introduction.md

 ---
 title: "Deployment"
 description: "An introduction into integrating Authelia with a product."
-lead: "An introduction into integrating Authelia within your architecture."
+summary: "An introduction into integrating Authelia within your architecture."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []